What does your employee's ergonomics journey look like?

 Every sea-faring voyage needs a captain, as does the employee's ergonomic journey.
 Like a captain of a ship, the Ergonomics Process Leader must properly help to navigate the employee's journey.
 Without the Ergonomics Process Leader guiding your employee's journey, they could be lost at sea.
 Don't let that happen.
 Stay on the course until your employee reaches the right destination for good ergonomics, better health, and well-being.

-To learn more about the roles and responsibilities of an Ergonomics Process Leader, register for our upcoming online seminar on May 18th, 2022.
+To learn more about the roles and responsibilities of an Ergonomics Process Leader, register for our online seminar replay.